ctb/2024-pangenome-hash-corr/README.md

 ./cluster-hash-assoc.py.py <presence_dump> -o <output_csv>
 ```
 will calculate clusters of hashes and output them as sourmash sketches.
+One output option is a "categories" file that matches hash values to clusters
+and can be used in customizing downstream plots and analyses.
 It will also optionally output a labeled tSNE plot,
 a hash-by-hash association plot, and a sample-by-hash presence/absence plot,
 all annotated with the clusters.